yunjcchen/chenyunj/content/home/publications.md

 # Order that this section appears on the page.
 weight: 90

-title: Recent Publications
+title: Publications
-subtitle: ''
+subtitle: 'Peer-Reviewed Articles'

 content:
   # Filter on criteria